 How Does This Impact Anonymous Clickstream Tracking?

-If you are an Enterprise customer with Anonymous Browse Tracking enabled you MUST include a tracking preferences opt-in on your subscribe form.
-If new subscribers do not opt in to behavioral tracking their anonymous browsing data and subsequent click data will not be available.
+If you are an Enterprise Plus or B2B customer with Anonymous Clickstream tracking enabled you MUST include a tracking preferences opt-in on your subscribe form.
+If new subscribers do not opt in to behavioral tracking their anonymous webpage view data and subsequent click data will not be available.